ShahmeerSajid/StockShockWaveWizard/README.md

 # StockShockWaveWizard (What does it do?)
-Ever wonder where your favorite stocks might be heading in the next 10 days?
-This project is here to help you figure that out!
-We’ve built a tool that predicts the Adjusted Close prices of any stock, using a powerful combination of traditional methods like ARIMA and modern techniques like LSTM neural networks.
-The best part?
-It pulls in real-time data straight from Yahoo Finance, so you’re always working with the latest information.
+Ever find yourself daydreaming about where your favorite stocks might be heading in the next 10 days?
+Well, it’s time to stop dreaming and start predicting with StockShockWaveWizard—the machine learning model that’s part crystal ball, part financial guru!
+This isn’t just any stock prediction tool; it’s like having your very own wizard who’s mastered the art of forecasting.

+Our StockShockWaveWizard doesn’t rely on just one trick.
+It uses a spellbinding mix of tried-and-true methods like ARIMA (because sometimes the classics never fail) and cutting-edge LSTM neural networks (for those who like their predictions with a dash of high-tech magic).
+And the best part?
+This wizard pulls real-time data straight from Yahoo Finance, ensuring that your predictions are as fresh as a new spell.

+So, whether you’re a seasoned trader or just someone who enjoys dabbling in the stock market’s mysteries, StockShockWaveWizard is here to guide you.
+With this model by your side, you’ll be navigating the financial waves like a pro—no wand required!
+Get ready to ride the stock market rollercoaster with confidence, because with StockShockWaveWizard, the future is in your hands.

 **--->** For a full explanation of the project, check this out:  https://devpost.com/software/stock-shockwave-wizard